CrazyCloudCraft/wikitest/PlaceholderExpansion.md

     }

     /**
-     * This is the version of this expansion.
+     * This is the version of the expansion.
      * <br>You don't have to use numbers, since it is set as a String.
      *
      * For convienience do we return the version from the plugin.yml